Timtech4u/simpleisbetterthancomplex.com/_posts/article/2015-11-23-small-open-source-django-projects-to-get-started.markdown

 ![Bloodhound]({{ "/media/2015-11-23-small-open-source-django-projects-to-get-started/bloodhound.png" | prepend: site.baseurl }} "Bloodhound")

-Bloodhound is also a simple web crawler that runs the whole day indexing and tracking price changes on a Finnish retail store named [Verkkokauppa][bloodhound-verkkokauppa]{:target="_blank"}.
+Bloodhound is also a simple web crawler that runs the whole day indexing and tracking price changes on a Finnish retail store named **Verkkokauppa**.
 The idea was to store all the price changes for every product in their website, so before I buy something, I could check if I'm paying the best price.

 There isn't much to see regarding to the Django part, it's more about an interface to display the collected data.